Cron-J/Rule-Engine/README.md

 Rule Engine
 ========================

-The purpose of this app is to show a new way to work with Hapi.js, Mongodb, Mongoose, Angular.js.
+The purpose of this app is to make a rule engine for rule editor, expression editor and action editor.

 ### Install an app